Service specification referenceΒΆ

 • source: This can be local, memory, block, or "@<stagename>".
 The next section explains these volume types.

-• size: For a memory and block volumes, this is the size of the volume in bytes.
+• size (required only for the memory and block volume types): For memory and block volumes, this is the size of the volume in bytes.
 For block storage, the value must always be an integer, specified using the Gi unit suffix.
 For example, 5Gi means 5*1024*1024*1024 bytes.

-• Use spec.containers.volumeMounts to indicate where the specified volumes are mounted in the container’s file system. containers.volumeMounts is also a list.
+• spec.containers.volumeMounts: Each container can have zero or more volume mounts. containers.volumeMounts is also a list.
 That is, each container can have multiple volume mounts.
 Use the following fields to describe a volume mount:

 • name: The name of the volume to mount.
 A single container can reference the same volume multiple times.